JnRouvignac/AutoRefactor/CONTRIBUTING.md

     (C) name + email + the work you did.

 # Developers

+See [Hacking AutoRefactor](https://github.com/JnRouvignac/AutoRefactor/wiki/Hacking-AutoRefactor) to setup your Eclipse environment and download the source.
+Then you are ready to hack AutoRefactor!

 TODO: Setup the eclipse/ folder for Eclipse settings.
 Make sure your code respect the overall style of the project.